 Insect repellent, long pants, and sturdy shoes are recommended.
 The site has pot holes so be prepared for some wet spots.

-Doolittle Prairie is located north of Ames and south of Story City.
+Doolittle Prairie is located 1.25 miles south of E-18 on 560th Avenue.
 From I-35 take Exit 123 (Roland and E18/130th St exit) and go west on E18 for ~ ½ mile until 560th Ave (a gravel road); turn south and go 1½ miles.
 There is a sign at the preserve entrance on the west side of the road - follow the lane back to the parking lot and prairie.